nircoren/OMC-home-assignment/README.md

 # OMC-home-assignment

 A php and mysql project.
-the app takes data from Bank Of Israel API and presents it as an API and in a graphic format.
+The app takes data from Bank Of Israel API and presents it as an API and in a graphic format.
 It has an api that takes the data from the mysql DB and presents it in JSON format.